-In the Introduction to this paper it was suggested that LINK would use the exercise of a review of governance issues to identify priorities for its own efforts to improve matters, and thus the progress towards sustainable development.
-As our members contribute to these discussions we hope that such priorities shall emerge from the very large area of ground covered.
+In the Introduction to this paper it was suggested that LINK would use this review of governance issues to identify priorities for its own efforts to improve matters, and thus assist progress towards sustainable development.
+As our members contribute to these discussions such priorities are already emerging from the very large area of ground covered.

-In the introduction it was also suggested that our observations and concerns overlap with those of many others across the Scottish policy community.
+In the introduction it was also suggested that our observations and concerns overlap and are shared with those of many others across the Scottish policy community.
 The question was asked - "Is there a desire for a comprehensive review of our governance?"
 This paper will be published and widely distributed.
-If interest in the issues discussed is significant, LINK remains strongly minded to lay a petition before the Scottish Parliament requesting that consideration be given to the establishment of a Parliamentary Commission on Scottish Governance, to review the matter of our governance comprehensively and to place recommendations for change before the Scottish Parliament.
-We hope that such a Commission might address the issues covered in this paper and others that arise from the experiences of all in the policy community.
-So our question to all parts of civic society we ask is as follows.
+If interest in the issues discussed is significant, LINK is strongly minded to pursue a mechanism to promote reform - such as the establishment of a Parliamentary Commission on Scottish Governance - and to review the matter of our governance together.
+We hope that such a Commission or process might address the issues covered in this paper and others that arise from the experiences of all in the policy community.
+So our question to all parts of civic society is:-

-Would you or your organisation support such a petition?
+Do you, or your organisation, support a comprehensive review of Scottish governance?